garg3133/fossee/README.md

 - After successful Sign Up, you'll be redirected to **Complete your Profile** Page where you'll be asked to enter your personal details.
 - Enter the required details and click on **Continue**.

 Congratulations, your account has been created successfully.

-after that, you'll be automatically logged in into your account and redirected to your dashboard.
+You'll be automatically logged into your account and redirected to your dashboard.

+>By default, all new Users are designated as *Customers*.

 ### Login into your Account
 For logging in and using the Room Slot Booking App, you must first have an account on the applications.
 If you don't have an account, follow [Create an Account](#create-an-account) to create a new account.

-If you already have an account, follow the below steps to *Login* into your account.
+Otherwise, follow the below steps to *Login* into your account.

 - Click on the **Login** button on Homepage to get a Login modal.
 - Enter your *Username* and *Password*.